darrenjacoby/sass-tools/README.md

 Four useful tools for creating config and utility first frameworks.

-Take a look at the [sass-starter](https://github.com/soberwp/sass-starter) to see how it comes together.
+Take a look at [sass-starter](https://github.com/soberwp/sass-starter) to see how it comes together in a starter.

 ## Installation